BenjaminMudrak/BenjaminMudrak.github.io/_pages/about.md

 This (2025/2026) academic year, I'm one of the Purdue Math Department Grad Reps!
 More information, along with upcoming department events, can be found here: [Purdue Grad Reps.](https://sites.google.com/site/pumareps/) I am also co-organizing [Ideal Conversations](https://sites.google.com/view/ideal-conversations/home) (the Purdue Student Commutative Algebra Seminar) and the Purdue Bridge to Research Seminar.
 Information about Purdue math seminars can be found here: [Purdue Math Seminars](https://sites.google.com/site/pumareps/seminars).

-During Spring 2026, I will be teaching Quantitative Reasoning (MA 15555).
+During the Summer 2026, I will be teaching the Purdue Algebra Qualifying Exam Prep Class (MA 598).
 If you are a student in this class, all relevant information and important course-communications may be found on the course's Brightspace page.

 If you are interested in talking math, feel free to reach out!
 My contact information can be found on this page.